connorsadler/connorsadler.github.io/index.md

 - Go - package to provide http logging when making outbound http calls from Go - [here](https://github.com/connorsadler/go-utils/)
 - Go - package to allow a Go Gmail api client program to make 'batch' calls - **TODO: Add link to Proof of Concept!**
 - Java - sorting algorithms - [here](https://github.com/connorsadler/public/tree/main/java/sorting-algorithms)

+### October 2024
+- More leetcode and algorithms in Java
+- More Go work
+- Google OAuth2 work - in order to access Gmail - includes work on Access tokens and Refresh tokens, uses a small http server to capture the callback from Google

 ### Old content (pre 2024)